cs01/nullsafe-c/README.md

 | Double-free             | ❌ Unsafe  | ❌ Unsafe                            |
 | Uninitialized memory    | ❌ Unsafe  | ❌ Unsafe                            |

 Although this doesn't fix all memory safety issues, it catches Null pointer dereferences for free.
+For additional memory safety, consider a language other than C.

 ### Why you still might want to try this

-While Null-Safe Clang doesn't solve all memory safety issues, null pointer dereferences are a significant problem:
+While Null-Safe Clang doesn't solve all memory safety issues in C, null pointer dereferences are a significant problem:

 - Many memory safety bugs involve null pointer dereferences
 - Easier to adopt than rewriting in Rust (100% compatible with existing C code)